slatedocs/slate/source/index.html.md

 Edit the file `rn-cli.config.js` file in the root directory to look like the code in the right and then add to `index.js` in the root container the following at the top: `import 'node-libs-react-native/globals'`

-You can see the changes in pull [request #10](https://github.com/abuiles/AnchorX/pull/10/files) the relevant pieces are:
+You can see the changes in [pull request #10](https://github.com/abuiles/AnchorX/pull/10/files).
+The relevant pieces are:

 - [package.json](https://github.com/abuiles/AnchorX/pull/10/files#diff-b9cfc7f2cdf78a7f4b91a753d10865a2)
 - [rn-cli.config.js](https://github.com/abuiles/AnchorX/pull/10/files#diff-41fdc10e1b5862877e4afa7e9176ee09)
 - [index.js](https://github.com/abuiles/AnchorX/pull/10/files#diff-168726dbe96b3ce427e7fedce31bb0bc)

-### Installing the SDK and writing your first component [WIP]
+### Installing the SDK and writing your first component

-Once you have all the required depencies to install the JS Stellar SDK, run the following command:
+Once you have the depencies to install the SDK, run the following command:

 - `yarn add stellar-sdk @types/stellar-sdk`